 |Title IX of the Educational Amendments of 1972||Age Discrimination Act of 1975|

 |Section 504 of the Rehabilitation Act of 1973|

 |Americans with Disabilities Act of 1990, as amended, including Title II of the Act|

-Other guidelines and interpretations also must be observed, including the Chancellor's Memoranda, Southern University Board & System policies and guidelines, directives from the Louisiana Board of Regents or other recognized external regulatory agencies.
+Other guidelines and interpretations also must be observed, including the President-Chancellor's Memoranda, Southern University Board & System policies and guidelines, directives from the Louisiana Board of Regents or other recognized external regulatory agencies.

 Discrimination in employment, student enrollment and to persons with disabilities is prohibited on the basis of: